Customizing Large Language Models for Business Context: Framework and Experiments

 \ABSTRACT{

 The advent of Large Language Models (LLMs) has ushered in a new era for design science in Information Systems, demanding a paradigm shift in tailoring LLMs design for business contexts.
-This paper proposes a novel framework to customize LLMs for general business contexts that aims to achieve three fundamental objectives simultaneously: (1) aligning conversational patterns, (2) integrating in-depth domain knowledge, and (3) embodying the soft skills and core principles.
-We design methodologies to combine domain-specific theory with Supervised Fine Tuning (SFT) in LLMs.
-We instantiate our proposed framework in the context of medical consultation, creating a GPT-doctor model.
-Specifically, we construct a comprehensive dataset for SFT by collecting large volume of real doctors’ consultation records from a leading online medical consultation platform and medical knowledge from professional databases.
-Additionally, drawing on medical theory, we identify three soft skills and core principles of human doctors: professionalism, explainability, and emotional support, and design approaches to integrate these skills into LLMs.
-We demonstrate the feasibility and performance of our proposed framework using online experiments with real patients as well as evaluation by domain experts and real consumers.
-Results demonstrate that fine-tuned GPT-doctor performs on par with human doctors across multiple metrics including medical expertise and consumer preference.
-Finally, we unravel the ``black box'' and examine the sources of model performance improvement from the perspectives of horizontal conversation pattern alignment and vertical medical knowledge evolution.
-Our proposed framework offers step-by-step principles and guidance for customizing LLMs for real-world business problems.
+We propose and test a novel framework to customize LLMs for general business contexts that aims to achieve three fundamental objectives simultaneously: (1) aligning conversational patterns, (2) integrating in-depth domain knowledge, and (3) embodying theory-driven soft skills and core principles.
+We design methodologies that combine domain-specific theory with Supervised Fine Tuning (SFT) to achieve these objectives simultaneously.
+We instantiate our proposed framework in the context of medical consultation.
+Specifically, we carefully construct a large volume of real doctors’ consultation records from a leading online medical consultation platform and a vast amount of medical knowledge from multiple professional databases.
+Additionally, drawing on medical theory, we identify three soft skills and core principles of human doctors: professionalism, explainability, and emotional support, and design approaches to integrate these traits into LLMs.
+We demonstrate the feasibility of our framework using online experiments with thousands of real patients as well as evaluation by domain experts and consumers.
+Experimental results show that the customized LLM model substantially outperforms untuned base model in medical expertise as well as consumer satisfaction and trustworthiness.
+It significantly narrows the gap between untuned language models and human professionals, significantly moving closer to human-level performance.
+Additionally, we delve into the characteristics of textual consultation records and adopt interpretable machine learning techniques to identify what drives the performance gain.
+Finally, we showcase the practical value of our model through a decision support system designed to assist human doctors in a lab experiment with medical professionals.
+We deploy an online consultation platform and use our model to generate initial responses, aiding doctors in a copilot fashion during consultations.
+We find that the customized LLM model enhances doctors’ productivity by 53.16\% in terms of time spent and reduces the cognitive load for human doctors during consultations, making it highly effective and suitable for large-scale implementation in practice. }